apache/druid/docs/configuration/index.md

 #### Path configuration

-Druid interacts with ZK through a set of standard path configurations.
-We recommend just setting the base ZK path, but all ZK paths that Druid uses can be overwritten to absolute paths.
+Druid interacts with ZooKeeper through a set of standard path configurations.
+We recommend just setting the base ZooKeeper path, but all ZooKeeper paths that Druid uses can be overwritten to absolute paths.

 |Property|Description|Default|
 |--------|-----------|-------|